relaycorp/cloud-gateway/environments/README.md

    This ensures that cloud resources created by Kubernetes (e.g., the load balancer) are removed.

    This step is not automated to avoid breaking an environment by simply clicking a button on GCB.
-1. Delete the Terraform workspace directory for the environment and push it to `main`.
+1. Empty the GCS buckets in the environment.
-1. Apply the change in Terraform Cloud.
+1. Go to Terraform Cloud and destroy the workspace from the settings.
 1. Delete the Terraform Cloud workspace from the main workspace.
 See [`tf-workspace/environments.tf`](https://github.com/relaycorp/cloud-gateway/blob/main/tf-workspace/environments.tf).
 1. Once the change above is pushed to `main`, go to Terraform Cloud and apply it.